vipin08/vending_app_backend/Vending_backend.md

 ```

-Admin can login into backend login panel and mantain the product inventory, order details.
+Admin can log in into backend login panel and maintain the product inventory, order details.

 #### Admin Panel Actons